MyLightIsOn/heuristics-docs/README.md

-# Accessible By Design Heuristic Learning System (ABD System)
+# A11yBase Heuristic Learning System

-Welcome to the **Accessible By Design (ABD) System**—a user-centered accessibility learning tool designed to help teams build more inclusive digital experiences from the start.
+Welcome to the **A11yBase **—a user-centered accessibility learning tool designed to help teams build more inclusive digital experiences from the start.

 ## What is the ABD System?